andrewgremlich/ai-freelance/SCRIPT.md

 Hello and welcome to my presentation!
 Thank you for coming!

-Today, I want to encourage Software Engineers everywhere not to be discouraged with the rise of AI software.
-If anything, I want you to learn how to ride the wave of AI technology so that you can adapt _correctly_ just as fast as any other AI-enabled software engineers and companies.
-In fact, I want to encourage software engineers to explore freelance options using AI technology to assist.
+Today, I want to encourage developers everywhere not to be discouraged with the rise of AI software.
+If anything, I want you to learn how to ride the wave of AI technology so that you can adapt _correctly_ just as fast as any other AI-enabled software engineer or company.
+In fact, I want to encourage software engineers to explore freelancing with AI technology.

 I'll share my first project as a freelance engineer and how I used AI tools.
 Honestly speaking, I have found AI technology to be incredibly helpful and sometimes inhibiting to my progress.
 The results were a mixed bag.
 I'll cover three key lessons that I learned while working on this project.